ketanmalempati/Consumer-Finance-Complaints-Classification/README.md

 * Run all the block of Customer_Complaints.ipynb
 * Dataset is available on Kaggle
-* To run it on streamlit use the model you get after training or the model present in the model folder and use the tdl.py
+* To run it on streamlit use the model you get after training and use the tdl.py